thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 At this point, running `bin/behat` in your behat directory should run any tests located in the features directory.

-Hopefully that gets you started on your road to readable automated testing.
+Hopefully, that gets you started on your road to readable automated testing.
 The best resources I've found are on the [behat site](http://behat.org).
 You'll probably be redirected to something like http://docs.behat.org/en/v2.5/.
 Please leave a comment with your successes or other suggestions.
 Thanks for reading, and good luck!